MeghaS94/openexr/website/OpenEXRFileLayout.rst

 Depending on whether the pixels in an OpenEXR file are stored as scan lines or as tiles, the file consists of the following components:

-+-----------+-----------------------------------------------+-----------------------------------+
+TO DO : convert this table to list_table for issue #1545 +-----------+-----------------------------------------------+-----------------------------------+
 | Component | single-part file with...                      |  multi-part file:                 |
 +===========+=======================+=======================+===================================+